 I thank my holiday loving stars for Lifetime’s It’s a Wonderful Lifetime — eight weeks of original Christmas movies that make me want to break out the egg nog, roll out the gingerbread and decorate a tree of my very own.
 (This post is in paid partnership with Lifetime but the review and opinions are 100% my own.)

-A Sugar & Spice Holiday premieres Sunday, December 13 at 8/7c on Lifetime
+A Sugar & Spice Holiday airs Sunday, November 21 at 10 PM ET/PT on Lifetime

 This season’s lineup includes a special addition, A Sugar & Spice Holiday, the network’s first Christmas-themed movie featuring a Chinese-American family.
 It’s the story of Suzie Yung, played by Jacky Lai, an up-and-coming architect in Los Angeles whose career choice was inspired by her love for her grandmother, Nema, and the cherished memories she has of their making gingerbread houses together.

 Right off the bat, I liked Suzie.
 She is warm, has a beautiful smile, and describes everyone in her life by what type of pastry they are most like.
 Her boss, well, she’s peanut brittle.
 “Hard and sharp.
 Sweet and salty.
 Can melt in your mouth but also break your teeth.”